Updated January 16, 2025

 Submit a completed paper application along with the following to the Board’s office:

-• The non-refundable application fee of $90.00 payable to the Professional Licensing Board.
-The Board accepts money order, cashier’s check, or certified check.
+- The non-refundable application fee of $90.00 payable to the Professional Licensing Board.
+The Board accepts money orders, cashier’s checks, or certified checks.

-3. Completion of a Georgia Board of Nursing approved reentry program.
+- Completion of a Georgia Board of Nursing-approved reentry program.

-RN licenses expire on January 31 of even-numbered years.
-The Board will not mail renewal notices.
+Once issued, RN licenses expire on January 31 of the year it expires.
 It is your responsibility to check your expiration date and renew online before the license expires.

 The onscreen instructions will guide you through the online process.
 Submit verification of US citizenship and the non-refundable renewal fee of $65 during the renewal process.